 As a University of Rochester graduate living outside of the United States, you can speak to international students’ questions about Rochester and about adjusting to life in another country.
 It is our hope that you will join us as a powerful resource in our effort to bring the best students to Rochester—from all corners of the globe.

-If you’re interested, please fill out this form, and an Admissions representative will contact you.
+If you’re interested, please fill out the Alumni Interviewer Application, and an Admissions representative will contact you.

 Thank you in advance for your valuable support!